-In addition to 8.1 above and specific job training, training topics to be considered should include the following:-
+In addition to 8.1 and specific job training, training topics to be considered should include the following:-

-- a) An understanding of physical, chemical and hazardous properties of the gases and materials being handled. - b) The company's planned maintenance policy (where appropriate). - c) The necessary fitting, welding and electrical, etc. skills. - d) The provision of equipment drawings, maintenance procedures, etc. - e) The key safety rules.
-This includes:- - 'Permit to work' system (where applicable). - Not to start maintenance work until the plant and area are declared to be safe by a competent person. - The labelling of equipment to ensure it remains safe whilst maintenance work is in progress. - Special personal protective measures. - f) The disposal arrangements for potentially contaminated waste materials (e.g. oils, solvents etc.).
+- a) Understanding of physical, chemical and hazardous properties of the gases and materials being handled. - b) The company's planned maintenance policy (where appropriate). - c) Necessary fitting, welding and electrical, etc. skills. - d) Provision of equipment drawings, maintenance procedures, etc. - e) Key safety rules.
+These include: - 'Permit to work' system (where applicable).

+- Not to start maintenance work until the plant and area are declared to be safe by a competent person. - Labelling of equipment to ensure it remains safe whilst maintenance work is in progress. - Special personal protective measures. - f) Disposal arrangements for potentially contaminated waste materials (e.g. oils, solvents etc.).